 The inception of The Sophia Way can be traced back to the enduring passion and vision of an extraordinary woman – Helen Leuzzi.
 Many philanthropists donate money or inspire others.
-Helen took the idea of sheltering and supporting women experiencing homelessness from an inspiration to a full blown social service agency, with hundreds of volunteers, paid staff, community, government and foundational support, and a record of meeting the needs of women in crisis.
+Helen took the idea of sheltering and supporting women experiencing homelessness from an inspiration to a full blown social service agency, with hundreds of volunteers, staff, community, government and foundations supporting and meeting the needs of women in crisis.
 The Sophia Way is a living-breathing legacy of Helen.

 Under her strong leadership The Sophia Way matured from a small nonprofit to an organization that today serves hundreds of women daily as they transition to stability and independent living.
 Helen worked tirelessly, without compensation, doing absolutely everything needed to support women experiencing homelessness, listening to their stories and adapting the services offered based on their needs.